rocket-pool/RPIPs/RPIPs/RPIP-49.md

 Last Updated: June 19th

 Current efforts are primarily focused on:
-1. Seeking and reacting to feedback from all parts of the Rocket Pool community
+1. Seeking and reacting to feedback from all parts of the Rocket Pool community.
 2. Updating and polishing the RPIP specifications.

 A maintained list of open tasks is available via google sheet [here](https://docs.google.com/spreadsheets/d/1KDTeFnNl3XLFO37upti6NbT2p2GDYJ4GKH4aJ51gQZA/edit?pli=1#gid=725857744).